Project Description

 Needs – customer requests :

 The study took into account a potential gain in productivity by studying in a second time the implementation of a pre-cooking chamber fed exclusively by the available waste heat.
-As a result, the firing cycle would be reduced and would make it possible to carry out more furnace cycles per year.
+As a result, the firing cycle would be reduced, allowing more kiln cycles per year.

 This part will be refined in a second study, the results presented take into account the current production and a complete recovery of the waste heat towards the dryer.